ClintonEnyinna/todo_list/README.md

 $ use the live server to render the index
 ```

-or to run webpack in production mode
+Or to run webpack in production mode

 ```
 npm run build
 ```

-or to watch in development mode
+Or to watch in development mode

 ```
 npm run watch